humdrum-tools/humdrum-documentation/rep/kern/index.md

  encoded literally, but is questionable) signified by `Y`; (2) *invisible symbol* (unprinted note, rest or barline, but logically implied) signified by `y`; (3) *editorial interpretation,* (a
- \"modest\" editorial act of interpretation \-- such as the interpretation of accidentals in *musica ficta*) signified by `x`; (4) *editorial intervention* (a \"significant\" editorial intervention) signified by `X`; (5) *footnote* (accompanying local or global comment
+ \"modest\" editorial act of interpretation &mdash; such as the interpretation of accidentals in *musica ficta*) signified by `x`; (4) *editorial intervention* (a \"significant\" editorial intervention) signified by `X`; (5) *footnote* (accompanying local or global comment